Farm Income: Report Farming Income on Schedule F

 Schedule F is subject to a few unique rules.

 Who's a Farmer?

-Don't assume that you must grow crops before the Internal Revenue Service will consider you a farmer.
-The IRS definition includes ranchers and fish breeders, too.
-A farmer is anyone who pursues or receives income from cultivating crops and/or livestock, be it on a farm, ranch, range, or in an orchard.
+Don't assume that you must grow crops before the IRS will consider you a farmer.
+The government's definition includes ranchers and fish breeders, too.
+A farmer is anyone who pursues or receives income from cultivating crops and/or livestock, whether it's on a farm, ranch, range, or in an orchard.

 Here's what the IRS has to say about it in Publication 225:

 "You are in the business of farming if you cultivate, operate, or manage a farm for profit, either as owner or tenant.
 A farm includes livestock, dairy, poultry, fish, fruit, and truck farms.
 It also includes plantations, ranches, ranges and orchards."

 This leaves out veterinarians, pet kennels, wineries, and landscaping businesses, but nurseries that grow ornamental plants are considered to be farmers for tax purposes.